C - Constitutional

 The county sheriff is supposed to be a non-partisan position.
-That means political party affiliation should be irrelevant both to the sheriff and the voters.
-What the citizen believes in should not matter at all to the sheriff and the sheriff's personal beliefs should be of no consequence to the voter.
+Non-partisan means political party affiliation should be irrelevant both to the sheriff and the voters.
+What the citizen believes in should not matter to the sheriff and the sheriff's personal beliefs should be of no consequence to the voter.
 As an Independent, I feel that I can better serve the citizens of Apache county by not having to operate within the expectations of either of the major parties.

 The sheriff's responsibility is to protect the rights of the citizens and visitors in his or her county, to fairly and reasonably enforce the law and to make themselves personally available to the citizens on a regular basis.
 If your sheriff is not consistently doing these things, you have chosen the wrong sheriff.

 WHAT DO I STAND FOR PERSONALLY?

 Briefly, the answer to that question can be found by looking no further than the Constitutions of the United States and the state of Arizona but here's the full story...